balena-io/balena-cli/docs/balena-cli.md

 fleet device type (Check available types with `balena devices supported`)

-## app purge &#60;fleet&#62;

-Renaming notice: The 'app' command was renamed to 'fleet', and 'app' is now an alias.
-THE ALIAS WILL BE REMOVED in the next major version of the balena CLI (so that a different 'app' command can be implemented in the future).
-Use 'fleet' instead of 'app' to avoid this warning.
-Find out more at: https://git.io/JRuZr

-For command usage, see 'balena help fleet purge'

-### Arguments

-#### FLEET

-fleet name, slug (preferred), or numeric ID (deprecated)

-### Options

 ## fleet purge &#60;fleet&#62;

 Purge data from all devices belonging to a fleet.